 With every fall comes the beginning of a great celebration in the US, the NFL and the playoffs of the MLS soccer season.
-Around the globe, this involves group stage play in the European Champions League tournament, alongside early-season soccer matches in the Premier League (UK) or even World cup betting.
-Below are some interesting football-related patents, as well as patent applications that have been published or issued.
+Around the globe, this involves group stage play in the European Champions League tournament, alongside early-season soccer matches in the Premier League (UK).
+While the options for betting online are always interesting, if you’re looking for something else to amuse yourself with, below you can find some interesting football-related patents, as well as patent applications that have been published or issued.

 Patents from the Good Old Days